DMOJ/docs/docs/site/installation.md

 You should Ctrl-C to exit after verifying.

+!!! danger
     **Do not use `runserver` in production!**

     We will set up a proper webserver using Nginx and UWsgi soon.

 You should also test to see if `bridged` runs.